srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. Take a moment to examine the temperature data (graphs) for the telemetry streaming into the system from the three simulated devices.

-1. Notice that the spikes in **temperature** of the **ContainerDevice** correlate with the temperature spikes of either the **TruckDevice** or the **AirplaneDevice**.
+1. Notice that the spikes in **temperature** of the **sensor-thl-container0001** correlate with the temperature spikes of either the **sensor-thl-truck0001** or the **sensor-thl-airplane0001**.

-    This gives you an indication that the ContainerDevice is being transported by Truck or Airplane at those times.
+    This gives you an indication that the sensor-thl-container0001 is being transported by Truck or Airplane at those times.

 1. To add a second query to the display, set the **MEASURE** dropdown to **humidity**, set the **SPLIT BY** dropdown to **iothub-connection-device-id**, and then click **Add**.